video

 So what I want you to do now is I want you to work out how much the Oak Academy teacher will pay for those 23 litres of unleaded petrol.

-See if you can work it out and press pause because you'll need more time.
+See if you can work it out and press Pause because you'll need more time.

-So let me show you my working out.
+Great work, so let me show you my working out.

 Here, I've worked out 156 times 23 using this method here.